biqar/puzzle-solver/README.md

 4. **-heuristic:** Specify the heuristic function you want to use, for example, "hamming", "manhattan", "euclidean", etc. [default: manhattan]
 5. **-initial:** Specify the initial board setup for your puzzle
 6. **-goal:** Specify the goal state of your puzzle
+7. **-board_dim:** Board dimension, may use representing any square board
+8. **-mx_sideways_move:** Maximum allowed sideways move in hill-climbing search
-7. **-print_path:** Flag to indicate printing path if solution exist, accepts boolean string, i.e., "true" or "false".
+9. **-print_path:** Flag to indicate printing path if solution exist, accepts boolean string, i.e., "true" or "false".

 ## Motivation of Algorithm Mode
 While implementing different algorithms for solving 8-puzzle problem, we found some optimization techniques help the algorithms'